jhuang678/Distribution_Generator/README.md

 ## Description
 This is the python package for the **PDGenerator** Python library package that allows users to generate random variates from a wide range of probability distributions.
 To use the library package, you can download it and import it in any python script without complicated installation process.

-The pdGenerator package contains 4 files:
+The PDGenerator package contains 4 files:
 1. PDGenerator.py
    1. Generate more than 15 types of random variables quickly and efficiently
    2. Require library: `math`.